OpenSociocracy/documentation-website/docs/quick-start/using-s3-for-decision-making/index.md

-# Consent Decision Making with S3
+# Make Decision with Consent